Leksand

 Leksand ([ˈlɛ̂kːsand]) is a locality and the seat of Leksand Municipality in Dalarna County, Sweden, with 5,934 inhabitants in 2010.
-Leksand is situated on the southern branch of lake Siljan, where it flows into river Dalälven.
+Leksand is situated on the southern branch of lake Siljan, where it flows into river Österdalälven.

 Sport

-Leksand is famous for the Leksands IF ice hockey team, who have won four Swedish Championships, although the team is currently facing problems in performance when playing and they have received less funds.
+Leksand is famous for the Leksands IF ice hockey team, who have won four Swedish Championships.

 Leksand is also home to the Leksands Baseball and Softball Club, the oldest and one of the more successful baseball clubs in Sweden, having won 20 national championships in baseball and 7 in softball.
 The club was founded in the late 1950s and currently has about 130 members.
 Additionally, Leksand is home to the Baseball Academy Leksand, a Major League Baseball (MLB)-sponsored academy established in 2006.
 The academy is part of a broader drive by MLB to develop European talent through a system of baseball academies across the continent, and is the only such academy in Sweden.
 As of March 2010, Baseball Academy Leksand comprised 22 Swedish players and was managed by Tony Klarberg.